keboola/developers-docs/extend/generic-extractor/api/authentication/oauth10.md

 ---
-title: OAuth 1.0 Authentication (under construction)
+title: OAuth 1.0 Authentication
-permalink: /extend/generic-extractor/api/authentication/oauth/10/
+permalink: /extend/generic-extractor/api/authentication/oauth10/
 ---

+* TOC
+{:toc}

 - Use OAuth 1.0 tokens
 - Using OAuth in ex-generic-v2 in KBC currently requires the application to be registered under the API's component ID and cannot be configured in Generic extractor itself